 - Lower Zagreb: Lower Zagreb is home to the central square – Ban Josip Jelačić Square.
 It is a bustling area for concerts and events.
 There are tram lines located near the square

 - Other popular attractions in Zagreb include – Zagreb 360 (panoramic city viewing tower), Maksimir Park (oldest park), Mirogoj Cemetery, Botanical Gardens

-- End the day at the Ilica street: It is one of the longest streets in Zagreb.
-It’s 6 kilometers long and runs from Ban Jelačić Square westwards through the half of Zagreb.
+- End the day at Ilica street: It is one of the longest streets in Zagreb.
+It’s 6 kilometers long and runs from Ban Jelačić Square westwards through half of Zagreb.
 It is lined with luxury stores and hotels, cafes, and restaurants.